 3.)
 Add all of the ingredients except for the walnuts to one large mixing bowl and mix together with a wooden spoon or use an electric whisk until a smooth and slightly sticky mixture forms.

 4.)
 Stir in the chopped walnuts.
-Split the mixture between the tins, smooth it out and bake for 30 minutes.
-When cooked, remove them and transfer to a cooling rack.
+Split the mixture between the tins and smooth it out with the back of a spoon.

-5.)
-Remove from the oven and leave in the tin to cool before turning it out.
+6.)
+Remove from the oven and leave in the tin to cool completely before turning it out.
 Use a palette knife to go around the edges of the tin and then tip it out onto a cooling rack.

 7.)
 Once cooled, spoon the contents of one of the coffee coconut yoghurts on top of the surface of one cake.
 Place the other cake on top and spread the other yoghurt on this.
 Decorate with the walnut halves and flaked desiccated coconut.